emqx/emqx-plugin-sdv/README.md

 This plugin starts a pool of dispatcher processes to fanout the data to the locally connected subscribers.

-The data is published to EMQX from SDV platform to the topic `$SDV-FANOUT/data/<data_id>`, and the batch fanout-trigger is published to the topic `$SDV-FANOUT/trigger`.

 Below are the events which will trigger the fanout to the subscribers:

 ### Dispatch Triggers